 When you want to determine exactly how getting divorced affects your taxes, we are ready to help.
-Call The Cossitt Law Firm today at 970-488-1887.
+Call The Cossitt Law Firm today.

 If you have decided to get a divorce, the next steps can seem daunting.
 Here we provide a few answers to common questions about filing for divorce.

 Depending on your family, financial, and personal circumstances there are many factors you will want to consider when filing for divorce.
 Find out what type of divorce is right for you.